JackKohli/ConsoleChess/ConsoleChess/readme.txt

 Could be expanded or loaded onto a GUI.
 Beyond current scope of the project.
 Further optimisation possible.
-.cpp file in /ConsoleChess subfolder outdated compiled .exe in /Debug subfolder
+.cpp file in /ConsoleChess subfolder compiled .exe in /Debug subfolder